AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Fixed Memory Reading for Some Intercom Models**
    The memory will now be correctly read from your indoor station.

+- **Automatic Intercom Memory Reading**
+   The intercom memory is now automatically read during boot and after model identification.
+Manual memory readings are still possible but no longer necessary.

 - **Experimental Update Switch**
    Instead of having two separate update entities, there's now a single one that checks for updates based on a new switch.
 This switch lets you easily toggle experimental updates from the dev branch on or off.